microsoft/AirSim/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Support Questions
 about: Your question may be moved to https://github.com/microsoft/AirSim/discussions.
-You can also ask there.
 ---
 <!-- ⚠️⚠️ Do Not Delete This! question_template ⚠️⚠️ -->
 <!-- Please read our Rules of Conduct: https://opensource.microsoft.com/codeofconduct/ -->